 There are a number of carbon compounds; with heterocylic rings; found in living organisms.
 Some of them are nitrogenous bases, e.g. adenine, guanine, cytosine, uracil and thymin.
 When a nitrogenous base is attached to a sugar, it is called a nucleoside, e.g. adenosine, guanosine, thymidine, uridine and cytidine.
 If a phosphate group is also found esterified to the sugar then they are called nucleotides, e.g. adenylic acid, thymidylic acid, guanylic acid, uridylic acid and cytidylic acid.

 Primary Metabolites: Metabolites which have identifiable functions are called primary metabolites.
 They play known key roles in normal physiological processes.
 All the primary metbaolites are found in animal cells.

 Secondary Metabolites: There are certain metabolites about which we do not have enough information to suggest their role in physiological processes.
 Such metabolites are called secondary metabolites.
 Secondary metabolites are not found in animal cells.

-Mircomolecules: Biomolecules with molecular eights less than one thousand Dalton are called micromolecules or simple as biomolecules.
+Micromolecules: Biomolecules with molecular eights less than one thousand Dalton are called micromolecules or simply as biomolecules.

 Biomacromolecules: Biomolecules with molecular weights more than one thousand Dalton are called biomacromolecules.
 These are found in the acid-insoluble fraction.